×

 Kate Shaw - Communications and Corporate Partnership Officer

-Kate joined Aching Arms in 2021, with many years of experience in digital marketing and communications.
-She initially supported the charity as a freelance social media manager before moving into a permanent role.
+Kate joined Aching Arms in 2021, bringing with her many years of experience in digital marketing and communications.
+She first supported the charity as a freelance social media manager before moving into a permanent role.

-Now serving as our Communications and Corporate Partnership Officer, Kate supports both teams to raise the charity’s profile, strengthen partnerships, reach more families in need, and contribute to sustainable income generation.
+Now our Communications and Corporate Partnership Officer, Kate, works across both teams to raise the charity’s profile, strengthen partnerships, reach more families in need, and support sustainable income generation.

-Kate feels deeply proud to work with a charity whose values mean so much to her and is passionate about helping Aching Arms support as many bereaved families as possible.
+Having experienced her own loss, Kate feels deeply proud to work with a charity whose values resonate so strongly with her.
+She is passionate about helping Aching Arms support as many bereaved families as possible.

 Claire Shuttleworth - Fundraising Officer and Project Lead for the Be Together Programme